glic3rinu/passlib/docs/lib/passlib.hash.des_crypt.rst

 6. The 64-bit result of the last round of step 5 is then lsb-padded with 2 zero bits.

-7. The resulting 66-bit integer is encoded in big-endian order using the :func:`hash 64 <passlib.utils.h64.encode_int>` format.
+7. The resulting 66-bit integer is encoded in big-endian order using the :data:`hash64-big <passlib.utils.h64big>` format.

 Security Issues
 ===============